alexshtf/torchcurves/readme.md

     tc.Sum(dim=-2)
 ])
 ```
+Yes, we know the original KAN paper used a different curve parametrization, B-Spline + arcsinh, but the whole point
+of this repo is showing that KAN activations can be parametrized in arbitrary ways.

-A KAN based on Legendre polynomials:
+Here is A KAN based on Legendre polynomials:
 ```python
 import torchcurves as tc
 from torch import nn